rsiwicki/SEBC/challenges/challenges.md

     * `hue`
     * `sentry`
 * Put the following in the file `challenges/labs/1_mysql.md`
-    * The hostname of your MySQL node
+    * The hostname of your DB node
     * The command screenshot to display the DB version
     * The command and output for listing databases
 * Push this work to your GitHub repo